Published on

 Dependency on Client IP:

-• The method relies on the client IP, which could change in some mobile or VPN scenarios, potentially disrupting the user's session.
+• The method relies on the client sending viable information that could change in some mobile or VPN scenarios, potentially disrupting the user's session.

 Conclusion: